humeman/humecord/docs/basics/commands.md

         * `__syntax__` - Called when an invalid subcommand is passed, or if no subcommand is specified and there's no __default__.

 * `info` - Overrides syntax error and info messages.
-    * If not specified, HumeCord will generate one based on other command info.
+    * If not specified, Humecord will generate one based on other command info.

     * Will fill in the embed's fields.